smadhukumar/kafka/environment-setup/environment-setup.md

 	![Cloned directory in Cloud Shell Terminal.](images/git.png)

-## Task 3: Generate SSH keys
+## Task 2: Generate SSH keys

-1. Once the cloud shell environment is ready, issue the below 4 lines of commands.
-This will create the ssh key files and the API signing keys:
+1. In Cloud Shell, enter the following commands to add the execute permission to generate_pemkey.sh, and then run the file.

 	```
 	<copy>